JabRef/jabref/CONTRIBUTING.md

 ### Write a good commit message
 See [good commit message] or [commit guidelines section of Pro Git].
-The first line of your commit message is automatically taken as title for the pull-request.
+The first line of your commit message is automatically taken as the title for the pull-request.
 All other lines make up the body of the pull request.
 Add the words `fixes #xxx` to your PR to auto-close the corresponding issue.

 ### Test your code
-We know that writing test cases causes a lot of time.
+We know that writing test cases takes a lot of time.
 Nevertheless, we rely on our test cases to ensure that a bug fix or a feature implementation doesn't break anything.
-In case you do not have time to add a test case, we nevertheless ask you to run `gradlew check` to ensure that your change doesn't break anything else.
+In case you do not have time to add a test case, we nevertheless ask you to at least run `gradlew check` to ensure that your change doesn't break anything else.

 ### When adding a library